Avgolemono

-Avgolemono (αυγολέμονο or αβγολέμονο literally egg–lemon) is a family of sauces and soups made with egg yolk and lemon juice mixed with broth, heated until they thicken.
+Avgolemono (αυγολέμονο or αβγολέμονο literally egg-lemon) is a family of sauces and soups made with egg yolk and lemon juice mixed with broth, then reduced.

 Avgolemono can be used to thicken soups and stews.
-Yuvarlakia is a Greek meatball soup made with rice and meat meatballs that are cooked in liquid.
-Avgolemono is added to the soup to thicken it.
-Magiritsa soup is a Greek avgolemono soup of lamb offal served to break the fast of Great Lent.
+For instance, the traditionally Greek meatball soup Yuvarlakia, made with rice and meatballs that are cooked in liquid, has avgolemono added to the soup to thicken it.
+Magiritsa is a Greek avgolemono soup of lamb offal served to break the fast of Great Lent.

 As a soup, avgolemono usually starts with chicken broth, though meat (usually lamb), fish, or vegetable broths are also used.
 Typically, rice, orzo, pastina, or tapioca are cooked in the broth before the mixture of eggs and lemon is added.
 Its consistency varies from near-stew to near-broth.
-It is often served with pieces of the meat and vegetables reserved from the broth.
+It is often served with pieces of meat and vegetables reserved from the broth.

 The soup is usually made with whole eggs, but sometimes with just yolks.
-The whites may be beaten into a foam separately before mixing with the yolks and lemon juice, or whole eggs may be beaten with the lemon juice.
+The egg whites may be beaten into an egg white foam separately before mixing with the yolks and lemon juice, or whole eggs may be beaten with the lemon juice.

-The starch of the pasta or rice contributes to stabilizing the emulsion.
+The starch produced by cooking the pasta or rice contributes to stabilizing the emulsion.